Uniper: Operations

-Uniper operates in the EU countries Germany, Sweden, the Netherlands, Belgium and Hungary.
-Outside of the EU it operates in Russia, the United Kingdom, and has offices in the United States, Azerbaijan, Singapore, and the United Arab Emirates.
+Uniper operates in the EU countries Germany, Sweden, the Netherlands, Belgium, and Hungary.
+Outside of the EU it operates in the United Kingdom, and has offices in the United States, Azerbaijan, Singapore, and the United Arab Emirates.
+The company used to operate in Russia until 2022.
 In addition to the fossil fuel power generation assets it owns hydropower and nuclear power assets in Sweden.
 Together, Fortum and Uniper are running the Oskarshamn nuclear power plant and are both involved in the Forsmark nuclear power plant.
 Both operate hydropower plants in Sweden.

-With 34 GW generating capacities Uniper is one of the largest European electricity producers.
-Uniper Global Commodities SE trades at the spot and futures market for gas, coal, freight, oil, liquefied natural gas and emission rights on different stock markets and on the over-the-counter-market.
+With 34 GW generating capacities, Uniper is one of the largest European electricity producers.
+Uniper Global Commodities SE trades on the spot and futures market for gas, coal, freight, oil, liquefied natural gas and emission rights on different stock markets and on the over-the-counter-market.
 Uniper Energy Storage GmbH is responsible for gas storage activities in Europe.
 The Power-to-Gas plants WindGas Falkenhagen and WindGas Hamburg store renewable energy in the form of electricity, gas or heat.
-Through electrolyze the gained wind energy is transformed in hydrogen and fed in the local gas network.
-The Uniper Energy Storage GmbH operates gas storages with capacity of 9 e9m3 in Germany, Austria and the United Kingdom.
+Through electrolyzing, the gained wind energy is transformed into hydrogen and fed into the local gas network.
+The Uniper Energy Storage GmbH operates gas storages with a capacity of 9 e9m3 in Germany, Austria, and the United Kingdom.

-List of Power Stations of Uniper outside Germany (for Power Stations in Germany see :de:Uniper Kraftwerke):
+List of power stations of Uniper outside Germany (for power stations in Germany see :de:Uniper Kraftwerke):

 In addition, Uniper owns more than 70 hydropower plants with a capacity of 1,553 MW in Sweden.

 According to the 2017 Sustainability Report, the power production (totalling 120.8 TWh in 2017) by primary energy source was:

 Corporate affairs

-The CEO of the company is Klaus-Dieter Maubach.
-Tiina Tuomela is chief financial officer (CFO).
-Niek den Hollander is the chief commercial officer (CCO) for commercial activities and David Bryson the chief operating officer (COO).
 The supervisory board consist of twelve members.
 Six members have been appointed by the general meeting, six by the employees through an election set up by Uniper SE.
 The shareholder representatives are Markus Rauramo (Chairman), Dr. Bernhard Günther (Deputy Chairman), Prof. Dr. Werner Brinker, Judith Buss, Esa Hyvärinen and Nora Steiner-Forsberg.
-The employee representatives are Harald Seegatz (deputy chairman), Holger Grzella, Diana Kirschner, Victoria Kulambi, Magnus Notini and Immo Schlepper.
+The employee representatives in 2022 were Harald Seegatz (deputy chairman), Holger Grzella, Diana Kirschner, Victoria Kulambi, Magnus Notini and Immo Schlepper.

 In January 2023 Uniper announced that Klaus-Dieter Maubach used his right of cancellation and would quit as CEO in March that year.
 Additionally COO David Bryson and CFO Tiina Tuomela made their resignations public.
 On 1 March 2023 Michael Lewis, former CEO of E.ON UK, was appointed as new Uniper CEO.
+Lewis starts as CEO on 1 July 2023.
+Jutta Dönges became new CFO and Holger Kreetz followed Bryson as COO.

+Finances

+The key trends for Uniper are, as of each financial year: